priyagupta108/setup-python/docs/advanced-usage.md

       - name: Display Pip version
         run: pip --version
 ```
->**Note:** The pip-version input is only supported with Python versions (not with PyPy or GraalPy).
-Specifying a specific or outdated pip version may result in compatibility or security issues.
+> The pip-version input is supported only with standard Python versions.
+It is not available when using PyPy or GraalPy.

+> Using a specific or outdated version of pip may result in compatibility or security issues and can cause job failures.
+For best practices and guidance, refer to the official [pip documentation](https://pip.pypa.io/en/stable/).